pmem/pmem.github.io/_posts/2021/2021-02-11-hazelcast_memkind.md

 identifier: hazelcast_memkind
 ---

+This blog post is published on the Hazelcast [blog][hazelcast_blog] as well.
+If interested in Hazelcast, check the other posts there too.

 ## Introduction

 The mission of the PMDK team has always been and will always be to make programming persistent memory